nicodelpiano/numeric-ranges/README.md

 ## numeric-ranges

-### A small library written in Haskell for working with both open and closed ranges
+### A small library written in Haskell for working with both open-closed and single-multiple numeric ranges

 Copyright 2016, Nicolas Del Piano <ndel314@gmail.com>.

-This package provides a small DSL which provides a set of tools for working with open and closed ranges.
+This package provides a small DSL which provides a set of tools for working with both open-closed and single-multiple numeric intervals.

 Installation: